Back Send feedback to ilkka.kuivanen@me.com

 Case: Selkie

-Selkie is an AI-assisted diagramming tool designed for users who prefer declarative configuration over manual drawing.
-It uses a domain-specific language (Mermaid) to define diagram structures, with AI providing intelligent scaffolding during the early stages of creation.
-Selkie streamlines the transition from concept to structured output, supporting workflows where diagrams are shared, versioned, or refined manually.
+Selkie is an AI-assisted diagramming tool for users who prefer declarative configuration over manual drawing.
+It uses Mermaid to define diagrams and AI to provide scaffolding during early stages.
+Selkie helps move from concept to structured output and supports sharing, versioning, and manual refinement.

-By the way, I have written about creating diagrams earlier in Why Creating Diagrams is Hard (and How PlantUML/Mermaid Can Help).
+I previously wrote about creating diagrams in Why Creating Diagrams is Hard (and How PlantUML/Mermaid Can Help).

 First version